 Kandice Kapinos is running for the Carroll ISD board of trustees Place 7 seat against incumbent David Almand in the upcoming May 4 general election.

 Community Impact Newspaper sent Kapinos a series of questions about her candidacy.
+This article is part of ongoing May 4 election coverage and does not constitute an endorsement of the candidate.
 Her written responses, edited for publication style, are below.

 Why did you decide to run for this position?